Start a Club

 Meet like-minded students who like the same things you do, from political views to hobbies.

-Secondly, you will need ten people to fill out and sign an Intent to Affiliate Form, which tells us that there are enough students to form a club.
-After that, you will just need to fill out the below form and upload your Intent to Affiliate.
-Simple!
+Next you will need ten people to fill out and sign an Intent to Affiliate Form, which tells us that there are enough students to form a club.
+After that we will contact you and get the ball rolling!

 As club or society President, you will be required to take responsibility for the general running of the club, including holding and chairing meetings.
-Your other members will be able to take on responsibilities such as Secretary, Treasurer and more.
+The other executive members will be able to take on responsibilities such as Secretary, Treasurer and more.

 We can support clubs by providing access to events and activities funding, as well as giving advice about booking spaces on and off-campus.

 Join that club!
 This way, you can just join in instead of doing all the legwork yourself.
-If you'd like to have a more hands-on involvement, attend the club or society's annual general meeting (AGM) and run for a position!
+If you'd like to have a more hands-on involvement, attend the club or society's annual general meeting (AGM) and run for a position.
+If you would prefer to start your own club, think of a way to make it unique - NUSA can help you here.

 In short, yes.
-NUSA staff and the NUSA Council reserve the right to refuse affiliation to any club that they reasonably believed to be based on principles of racism, misogyny, homophobia, transphobia, extremist ideology or more.
+NUSA staff and the NUSA Council reserve the right to refuse affiliation to any club that they reasonably believed to be based on principles of racism, misogyny, homophobia, transphobia or extremist ideology.